This document explains the NHS newborn blood spot (NBS) screening programme and conditions identified through the programme.

 Parents must verbally agree to the NBS test.
 This consent must be noted by the health professional in the baby’s child health record.

 A code of practice sets out arrangements for the retention, storage and potential use of residual NBS screening samples.

 These samples may be used for anonymous public health monitoring and research.
-Occasionally, researchers may contact parents to ask for their permission to use the sample in a way that identifes their child.
+Occasionally, researchers may contact parents to ask for their permission to use the sample in a way that identifies their child.
 Parents can withdraw consent to future contact about identifiable research but not anonymous research.